-Research and development expense increased \$443,000, or 12%, for the three months ended September 30, 2016 compared to the same period in 2015.
-The increase in personnel-related expense was primarily due to an 8% increase in average headcount including an increase in senior level positions, and increased accrued bonuses as a result of increased bonus targets and performance.
+Research and development expense increased \$569,000, or 16%, for the three months ended March 31, 2017 compared to the same period in 2016.
+The increase in personnel-related expense was primarily due to a 23% increase in average headcount, and higher incentive compensation expense.
 The increase in stock-based compensation expense reflects option grants to new and existing employees.
 The increase in direct R&D expense was primarily due to materials purchased for research and development experiments.
 Other expense increased primarily as a result of increased information technology and facilities expenses that were related to research and development activities.